 - The Patents Rules, 2003 (incorporating all amendments till 01-12-2017)

-When a court finds patent infringement, it generally compares the topic/area of interest covered by the patent to the previously existing subject matter utilised by the “infringer”, and infringement occurs when the infringer utilises the subject matter protected by the patent.
-Any unauthorised manufacture, sale, or use of a patented invention constitutes patent infringement in its most basic form.
+When a court finds patent infringement, it generally compares the topic/area of interest covered by the patent to the previously existing subject matter utilized by the “infringer”, and infringement occurs when the infringer utilizes the subject matter protected by the patent.
+Any unauthorized manufacture, sale, or use of a patented invention constitutes patent infringement in its most basic form.

 PATENT INFRINGEMENT OCCURS EITHER DIRECTLY OR INDIRECTLY:

 - Direct Infringement: The most common sort of infringement is direct infringement, in which the Invention that infringes patent claims is directly identified, or the Invention performs essentially the same purpose.